 Emory Douglas: Bold Visual Language considers the legacy and diasporic impact of the visual artist Emory Douglas.
-Having served as the Minister of Culture of the Black Panther Party and the graphic artist of the Black Panther Party Newspaper Emory Douglas’ vision of black radical politics as a set of aesthetic concerns graphed a grammar of global struggle.
-Douglas imaging of anti-black police brutality and economic/housing discrimination was interlaced with American Imperialist projects and Anti colonist struggles happening globally.
-The enhancement and saturation of vibrant colors, figurative refusal, kinship and border crossing visions of justice are the dialectics of possibility.
-The immediacy of global terror was a call to resistance by everyday folks who were depicted as active icons in the project for liberation.
-Bold Visual Language locates these initial concerns of Douglas in a contemporary discourse amongst visual artist and current social movements.
+As the Minister of Culture of the Black Panther Party and the graphic artist of the Black Panther Party Newspaper, Emory Douglas’ vision of black radical politics as a set of aesthetic concerns graphs a grammar of global struggle.
+Douglas’ imagery of anti-black police brutality and economic/housing discrimination is interlaced with American Imperialist projects and anti-colonist struggles happening globally.
+The enhancement and saturation of vibrant colors, figurative refusal, kinship, and border crossing visions of justice are the dialectics of possibility.
+The immediacy of global terror is call to resistance by everyday folks, who are depicted as active icons in the project for liberation.
+Bold Visual Language locates these initial concerns of Douglas in a contemporary discourse amongst visual artists and current social movements.

-Support for Emory Douglas: Bold Visual Language is provided by Pasadena Art Alliance.
-This project is also possible by the continue collaboration with the community-owned Southern California Library and the invaluable support of artist Emory Douglas.
+Support for Emory Douglas: Bold Visual Language is provided by Kathie Foley-Meyer and Irving Meyer, Pasadena Art Alliance, and The Andy Warhol Foundation for the Visual Arts.
+This project is also possible by the continued collaboration with the community-owned Southern California Library and the invaluable support of artist Emory Douglas.